jean-zay-users/jean-zay-doc/docs/access-procedure.md

   one month break, you should specify this month on your CV and state « No employment » next to it.

-After everything is submitted, you should receive an e-mail saying it will take between 1 and 2 months (in practice it took 2.5 months).
+After all the paperwork has been submitted, you should receive an e-mail saying that the security background chekcs will take between 1 and 2 months.
+The 2 months is a hard limit and is actually warranted by law.
 Do not hesitate to send them an email asking about the status of your application if you don't hear from them maybe after 1 month the first time, and then every two weeks until you manage to get through the security background checks (fix this part